kubermatic/docs/content/kubeone/master/using_kubeone/cluster_reconciliation.en.md

 If Terraform is used for managing the infrastructure, the `taint` command can be used to mark instance for recreation.
 Running `terraform apply` the next time would recreate the instance.
-Make sure to update the Terraform output file by running `kubeone apply` again.
+Make sure to update the Terraform output file by running `terraform apply` again.
 For example:

 ```bash
 terraform taint 'aws_instance.control_plane[<index-of-instance>]'